docker/compose/docs/yml.md

 <!--[metadata]>
 +++
-title = "docker-compose.yml reference"
-description = "docker-compose.yml reference"
-keywords = ["fig, composition, compose,  docker"] [menu.main] parent="smn_compose_ref"
+title = "Compose file reference" description = "Compose file reference" keywords = ["fig, composition, compose, docker"] [menu.main] parent="smn_compose_ref"
 +++
 <![end-metadata]-->

-# docker-compose.yml reference
+# Compose file reference

+The compose file is a [YAML](http://yaml.org/) file where all the top level keys are the name of a service, and the values are the service definition.
+The default path for a compose file is `./docker-compose.yml`.

 Each service defined in `docker-compose.yml` must specify exactly one of `image` or `build`.
 Other keys are optional, and are analogous to their